Thursday, September 13, 2007

-Also, since today is Tamara's last day of language education, I gave her teacher a ride on the motorcycle.
+Also, since today is Faye's last day of language education, I gave her teacher a ride on the motorcycle.
 She'd never been on a bike before, and she's been looking forward to the experience.
 She is SHORT, maybe 4'10” at most.
-So she looked funny wearing Tamara's gear.
+So she looked funny wearing Faye's gear.

 We went for a zip around town, doing some minor lane-splitting (legal!) and bouncing the bike off the rev limiter in second gear.
 It was as fun as that sort of thing can be when the city streets are full of cages.

 We are still finalizing our bike shipment.
 It's about 95% likely it will go to LAX, which means I'll fly down to repair the bearings, then ride it back.